tnlong311/generate-devtut/docs/rubyonrails/activerecord.md

 ## Creating a Model manually

-While using scaffolding is a fast and easy if you are new to Rails or you are creating a new application, later it can be useful just to do it on your own ato avoid the need to go through the scaffold-generated code to slim it down (remove unused parts, etc.).
+While using scaffold is fast and easy if you are new to Rails or you are creating a new application, later it can be useful just to do it on your own to avoid the need to go through the scaffold-generated code to slim it down (remove unused parts, etc.).

 Creating a model can be as simple as creating a file under `app/models`.